Fast Lane (Six Flags)

-Fast Lane is an optional pay-per-person line queue system offered on select rides at Six Flags amusement parks (currently only offered at legacy Cedar Fair parks).
+Fast Lane is an optional pay-per-person line queue system offered on select rides at Six Flags amusement parks.
 The system provides shorter lines, and guests who want access must pay a fee in addition to general park admission.
-They are given a wristband for identification, and an unspecified, limited number are sold each day to control wait times.
-An upgrade called Fast Lane Plus featuring additional rides is available at some parks.

-First piloted in 2011 at Kings Island, the system was rolled out to the rest of the Cedar Fair chain in 2012 following positive feedback.
-Following Cedar Fair's merger with theme park operator Six Flags, Fast Lane will be rolled out to all parks previously owned by Six Flags in 2026, replacing The Flash Pass.
+Originally created by Cedar Fair, it was first piloted in 2011 at Kings Island, the system was rolled out to the rest of the Cedar Fair chain in 2012 following positive feedback.
+Following their 2024 merger with theme park operator Six Flags, Fast Lane was rolled out to all parks previously owned by Six Flags in January 2026, replacing Six Flags' The Flash Pass system.